Kid-Requested Easy Cheesy Veggie Muffins (25 Minutes)

-These savory veggie muffins are packed with three different vegetables, cheese, and naturally sweetened with applesauce that makes for the perfect ratio of savory + just a little sweet to win over even the most opinionated eaters in your family.
+Are you looking for a muffin recipe that is loaded with veggies that your kid will actually eat?
+Then, I’ve got you!
+These quick, savory veggie muffins are packed with three different vegetables—corn, carrots, and zucchini—cheese, and they are naturally sweetened with applesauce.
+This makes for the perfect combo of savory and sweet that will surely win over even the most opinionated eaters in your family.

 Veggie Muffins Video